zowe/zowe-client-python-sdk/docs/README.md

 These steps should help you to build the documentation

-0. Clone the repository, open a terminal, and `cd` into the repository directory
+1. Clone the repository, open a terminal, and `cd` into the repository directory
-1. Install project dependencies:
-    - `npm install`
 2. Create a virtual environment:
     - `npm run env:create`
 3. Activate the virtual environment: